 Presenter: Fr.
-Martin Carroll, Rector of St. Joseph's Basilica
+Martin Carroll, Former Rector of St. Joseph's Basilica

 Archbishop Legal had named St. Anthony’s church as the pro-Cathedral of the Archdiocese.
 But the priests and the people of this parish had a vision and a determination to build a church for the future, with the capacity to hold more than one thousand people.
 At that time the city was growing rapidly and soon other parishes would be established.